tianshanghong/awesome-anki/README.md

 * [YouDaoDict To Anki](http://yd2anki.nocode.site/) - An online tool to help convert XML files exported by [YouDao Dictionary](http://youdao.com/) to plain text files for Anki import.
 (See details in [ecator/anki-youdao2anki](https://github.com/ecator/anki-youdao2anki) project.)

-* [Anki Scripting 101: Automate your flashcards](https://www.juliensobczak.com/write/2016/12/26/anki-scripting.html) - A very detailed article about Anki's internals.
+* [Anki Scripting for Non-Programmers](https://www.juliensobczak.com/write/2020/12/26/anki-scripting-for-non-programmers.html) - A guide to use the Anki internal API to automate the creation of your flashcards.

 * [Notion to Anki ![GitHub stars](https://img.shields.io/github/stars/alemayhu/notion-to-anki.svg)](https://notion2anki.alemayhu.com/) - A website that let's you go from Notion toggle list to Anki flashcards easily!